Mo0l1/Mo0l1/README.md

 ## Hi there I'm Mario👋

-I am a Game Design graduate passionate about contributing to the full game development process.
-I have experience in taking projects from initial planning to digital prototypes and developing concepts from sketches into models. <br>
-My focus was in monetization, game analytics, and user research!
+Game Design graduate (BA) with a study focus on monetization, game analytics and user research - experience spanning the full game development process, from concept and prototyping to digital models.
+Currently expanding into data analytics, bringing that same analytical mindset to working with data at scale.